Is Area The Same As Volume

 Defining Volume

 Similar to area, the calculation of volume varies depending on the shape of the object.
-The volume of a sphere is calculated using the formula Volume = (4/3)πr³, where r is the radius of the sphere.
-The volume of a cylinder is found by multiplying the area of its circular base by its height (Volume = πr²h).
+And the volume of a sphere is calculated using the formula Volume = (4/3)πr³, where r is the radius of the sphere.
+Still, the volume of a cylinder is found by multiplying the area of its circular base by its height (Volume = πr²h).
 For irregular objects, determining the volume can be more challenging and may require techniques such as water displacement or more advanced calculus methods.
 Water displacement, also known as the Eureka method, involves immersing the object in a liquid and measuring the volume of the liquid displaced, which corresponds to the volume of the object.

 Historical and Scientific Foundations